-These are not her biases, they are yours, potentially, and it might help you recognise them, if nothing else.
+These are not her biases, they are yours, potentially, and it might help you recognize them, if nothing else.
 One cannot maintain a state of awareness while being subjected or imprisoned in a worldview delimited by borders called childhood, tradition or past experiences.

-Another misconception you might battle with is her adamant adherence to rules within her congregation, which seem to ground her, and always bring her back to a glacial, inhospitable cognitive process.
+Another misconception you might battle with, is her adamant adherence to rules within her congregation, which seem to ground her, and always bring her back to a glacial, inhospitable cognitive process.

 The vow to poverty establishes her reality over this world, and thus she cannot be tainted by worldly things, giving everything up elevates her to a higher dimension it seems, from where she cannot help but have compassion for the people still attached to worthless possessions around her, which, when described by her, seem completely out of touch with the tangible, authentic and genuine reality she resides in.

 She certainly cannot be perceived by the ones that are content with average, as in contrast to her worldly poverty, the level to which she struggled to reach through time spent alone and resilience, cannot be accomplished without extraordinary ambition and zeal.